 This summary table contains detailed information about research studies.
 Summary tables offer an informative look at the science behind many breast cancer guidelines and recommendations.
 However, they should be viewed with some caution.
 In order to read and interpret research tables successfully, it is important to understand some key concepts.
 Learn how to read a research table.

 Introduction: Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.
 In situ means "in place."
 In DCIS, abnormal cells are contained in the milk ducts, but have not invaded nearby breast tissue.
 Without treatment, DCIS can progress to invasive breast cancer over time.
 So, all cases of DCIS are treated (learn more).

 Learn more about treatment for DCIS.

-Study selection criteria: Large randomized controlled trials and meta-analyses.
+Study selection criteria: Large randomized clinical trials and meta-analyses.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.